 Editor's note: This piece was originally published by the Acton Institute over a decade ago.
 Many years later, this piece still provides a poignant reflection on economics, socialism, environmentalism, and Christian ethics.
 During the summer of 1980, I met weekly for breakfast, prayer, and study with a minister friend of mine.
-A warm-hearted, intelligent man, Bob Hager kept challenging me to broaden my interest from the biblical studies, theology, and apologetics that were my great loves … [Read more...]
+A warm-hearted, intelligent man, Bob Hager kept challenging me to broaden my interest from the biblical studies, theology, and apologetics that were my great loves to … [Read more...]

 - « Previous Page